Highly Experienced Missouri Drug Crimes Attorneys Defending You Against Drug Charges

 Grafe & Batchelor Attorneys at Law Can Help

-As experienced criminal defense attorneys in Festus, MO, we know how to prepare defense designed to help you get a favorable outcome.
+As experienced drug crimes attorneys in Festus, MO, we know how to prepare defense designed to help you get a favorable outcome.

 We want to help clients fight charges, and we aim for the best possible outcome, hopefully helping clients serve only minimum time or do community service.